-After using Udacity for quite a while.
-It definitely has the most user-friendly interface.
-It’s very simple to access lessons, assignments, quizzes, and projects.
+After using Udacity for quite a while, I know it has the most user-friendly interface.
+Accessing lessons, assignments, quizzes, and projects is very simple.
 You can easily switch between video lectures and assignments.
-It also reminds you of deadlines and submission.
+It also reminds you of deadlines and submissions.

 - Mentor Support

-Udacity Nanodegree programs have a feature of mentor support where you get assigned a mentor who will help you out throughout the course.
+Udacity Nanodegree programs have a feature of mentor support where you get assigned a mentor who will help you throughout the course.
 You can ask away all your doubts whenever you feel like it.
 Mentors guide you through the course and give feedback for improvement.
-In the Nanodegree programs, mentors are generally industry experts which give the Udacity students an unfair advantage over the others.
+In the Nanodegree programs, mentors are generally industry experts, which gives Udacity students an unfair advantage over others.

 - Discussion Forums

 Udacity has another effective and unique feature of discussion forums or peer chat groups.
 In addition to mentor support, students can access discussion forums and chat groups to help each other.

 Cons of Using Udacity

 While using Udacity, you may encounter only the backdrop it has, which is that it doesn’t have a dedicated application to host its material and resources, unlike all of its competitors.